dataformsjs/dataformsjs/docs/jsx-loader.md

 ### Rax <img src="https://www.dataformsjs.com/img/logos/rax.png" width="32" height="32">
 * https://www.dataformsjs.com/examples/hello-world/en/rax.htm

-## Try it online in the Code Playground :rocket:
+## Try it online in the Code Playground 🚀

 <a href="https://www.dataformsjs.com/en/playground">https://www.dataformsjs.com/en/playground</a>

 <img src="https://raw.githubusercontent.com/dataformsjs/static-files/master/img/screenshots/Playground-React.png" alt="React Code Playground">

-## Will it work for all sites and apps? :dizzy:
+## Will it work for all sites and apps? 💫

 The script is intended to handle most but not all JSX Syntax.
 An overall goal is that most JSX should work with only a slight update if needed on edge cases.